edatsika/5G-RAN-Sched/README.md

 # List of files

-- SchedQL.py runs a simple Q-learning (off-policy) approach that maximizes the RAN energy efficiency by selecting the transmission power per resource block.
+- Sched_QL_SARSA.py allows the user to select between a simple Q-learning (off-policy) approach and the SARSA algorithm that aims to maximize the RAN energy efficiency by selecting the transmission power per resource block.
 - cleanScheduler.bat deletes and re-registers the `scheduler` environment.

 # License